 Low back pain is hands down one of the most common ailments of our time.
-Nearly everyone will experience it at one point or another.
-The good news is that most back pain can be treated at home with some lower back pain self care.
+If you’re searching for lower back pain self-care remedies, you’re not alone — nearly everyone will experience it at one point or another.

 Of course, there are times when back pain requires a trip to the ER.
 Read When is back pain an emergency?